testing-cabal/testtools/README.rst

  * extras (helpers that we intend to push into Python itself in the near future).

- * unittest2 (backports of the latest unittest API from cPython, which we use to avoid code duplication).
+ * The most recent unittest2 (backports of the latest unittest API from cPython, which we use to avoid code duplication).

 Optional Dependencies